 Agreements and decisions prohibited by section 1(1) are void pursuant to section 1(3).
-Further, the undertakings involved can be subject to fines (for further details, see below).
+Further, the undertakings involved can be subject to fines.
 Under certain circumstances, particularly in bid-rigging cases, criminal law sanctions may be imposed against individuals as well as undertakings.
-It should also be mentioned that antitrust laws are generally considered to be protective provisions, the infringement of which may trigger (civil law) damage claims.
-For example, currently several large private claims for damages against the background of cartel court decisions are pending.
-Against the background of one such case, the ECJ has recently held that even customers of third parties (ie, non-cartelists) may bring damages claims against the members of the cartel ('umbrella plaintiffs' and 'umbrella claims', respectively).
-Further consequences can be exclusion from public tendering procedures, damage to reputation and, for employees involved, loss of jobs.
+It should also be mentioned that antitrust laws are generally considered to be protective provisions, the infringement of which may trigger (civil law) damage claims; meanwhile, this is also expressly foreseen in the law.
+For example, several large private claims for damages against the background of cartel court decisions are currently pending.
+Against the background of one such case, the ECJ recently held that even customers of third parties (ie, non-cartelists) may bring damages claims against the members of the cartel ('umbrella plaintiffs' and 'umbrella claims', respectively).
+Further consequences can be: exclusion from public tendering procedures; damage to reputation; and, for employees involved, loss of jobs.